Can I File a Workers’ Compensation Claim for a Work-Related Car Accident?

 However, handling workers’ compensation claims alone can be difficult, especially if you are unfamiliar with New Jersey’s claim process.
 It may be in your best interest to contact an experienced lawyer for help with your claim.

-Below, Lynch Law Firm’s New Jersey workers’ compensation lawyers have provided several factors we look at when examining an injured employee’s claim.
+Below, Lynch Law Firm, PC’s New Jersey workers’ compensation lawyers have provided several factors we look at when examining an injured employee’s claim.
 To learn more, contact us to schedule a free, no obligation consultation.

 Was the Accident Work-Related?